vpelss/imok/README.md

 -Some options are accessed from the hamburger icon.
 -After registering for an account, click on 'Settings'.
--Select a 'Check In Start Date' and a 'Check In Start Time' that you will be able to 'check in' by.
+-Select a 'Check In Start Date' and a 'Check In Start Time' that you will be able to 'Check In' by.
 -Select a 'Check In Interval'.
 Daily seems reasonable.
 -Add up to three email addresses to send alerts to.
 You must enter at least one.
 -Modify the default alert message to suit your situation.
 Add contact numbers, instructions, etc...